Minenoura

 This is your periodic reminder that George Lucas's original Star Wars movie was based on Akira Kurosawa's The Hidden Fortress and Lucas had wanted Toshiro Mifune to play Obi-wan Kenobi.

 Looking down to the east, you can see the road out of Yamadera town running away from the viewpoint.
 It ends just past that last group of buildings.
 You can also see the rail line.
-It continues through that left-most pass, entering the first of several long tunnels on its way to Sendai on the Pacific coast.
-The road on the other side of the valley, beyond the rail line and river and up the opposite slope, roughly follows the rail line until it enters a 5–6 km tunnel.
+It continues through the central pass, entering the first of several long tunnels on its way to Sendai on the Pacific coast.

 Continuing beyond the seven rock outcroppings, the path passed between some unusual rock formations.